What personal information do we hold?

 The OPCC takes the security of personal information very seriously.

-We use a variety of security measures including encryption and access controls.
-These methods help us protect the security, integrity and availability of information.
+We use a range of security measures including encryption and access controls.
+These help us to protect the security, integrity and availability of information.

 The OPCC works hard to maintain physical, electronic and procedural safeguards to protect information in line with the Act.